 This protein carries a polyhistidine tag at the C-terminus.

 The protein has a calculated MW of 28 kDa.
 The protein migrates as 33-40 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.

-Less than 1.0 EU per μg of the rhKallikrein-13 /KLK13 by the LAL method.
+Less than 1.0 EU per μg by the LAL method.

 >95% as determined by SDS-PAGE.

-Contact us for customized product format or formulation.
+Contact us for customized product form or formulation.

-See Certificate of Analysis for details of reconstitution instruction and specific concentration.
+Please see Certificate of Analysis for specific instructions.

-Avoid repeated freeze-thaw cycles.
+Please avoid repeated freeze-thaw cycles.

-No activity loss was observed after storage at:
+No activity loss is observed after storage at:

 Kallikrein-13 (KLK13) is also known as Kallikrein-like protein 4 (KLK-L4), is a secreted protein, belongs to the peptidase S1 family and Kallikrein subfamily.
 KLK-13 contains one peptidase S1 domain.
 KLK13 is mainly expressed in prostate, breast, testis and salivary gland.
 KLK13 may be involved in the pathogenesis and / or progression of breast and ovary cancers, and is regarded as a novel cancer biomarker.
 In addition, KLK13 interacts and forms complexes with several serum protease inhibitors, such as alpha2-macroglobulin, and its expression is regulated by steroid hormones.